junimnjw/junimnjw.github.io/_posts/2019-08-07-how-to-make-tensorflow-lite-model(1).md

 참고문헌

-[1]:https://medium.com/@prasadpal107/saving-freezing-optimizing-for-inference-restoring-of-tensorflow-models-b4146deb21b5 "How to store and save a model"
+[1]:https://medium.com/@prasadpal107/saving-freezing-optimizing-for-inference-restoring-of-tensorflow-models-b4146deb21b5 "How to store, save and freeze a model"